-Composition II(RAI Core Course)

-Prerequisite: Composition I
+ENG106 Composition II(RAI Core Course) 1 HS credit/3 college credits One Semester Course Prerequisite: Composition I

 This course focuses on helping you develop advanced writing skills in order to compose analytical and persuasive essays.
 You will use advanced research and critical thinking skills to respond to and compose essays based on current issues and enduring questions.